Applications that can Interfere with DXLab Applications

 PiP Anywhere by TODO can cause DXLab applications to start slowly

-SetPoint by Logitech can cause DXLab applications to run slowly
+SetPoint and LCore by Logitech can cause DXLab applications to run slowly

 To determine whether an application being automatically started by Windows is interfering, boot windows into "Safe Mode with Networking" as described below.
 If booting Windows into Safe Mode with Networking and then starting the affected DXLab applications eliminates the slow startup and slow performance, enables interoperation, or restores access to the internet, that's a strong indication of interference by one of the applications that Windows is configured to automatically start when booted normally.
 Note that when Windows is booted into Safe Mode with Networking, device drivers are not loaded, so Commander won't be able to communicate with your transceiver(s) and DXView won't be able to communicate with your antenna rotator.

 A DXLab application that starts up promptly in Safe Mode with Networking but takes much longer to start up when Windows has been booted normally indicates that one of the applications or services by automatically started by Windows is responsible for the behavior.

 To boot Windows 2000, NT, Vista, XP, 7, or 8 into Safe Mode with Networking, follow these instructions

 To boot Windows 10 into Safe Mode with Networking, follow these instructions